TamaMcGlinn/adabots_editor/README.md

 Next, we need to download [the launcher script](/bin/abe) and put it somewhere in your PATH.

 ```
+TODO put some wget instructions here
 ```

 # Use

-To use, open a terminal and run:
+To use, open a terminal and run abe, optionally passing an existing program text file to open:

 ```
-abe
+abe yourprogram.adb
 ```